 Planning your trips around Inverness

-For help planning your ultimate vacation in the Highlands and Islands of Scotland I always recommend Rough Guide books – they are my favourite.
+For help planning your ultimate vacation in the Highlands and Islands of Scotland I always recommend Lonely Planet books – they are my favourite.
 You can see them Amazon

 Inverness – where to stay

 We’ve been lucky enough to spend time in this area by house sitting but of course there are plenty of other accommodation options as well!

-If you’re looking for budget then a hostel like Hostel Highland Backpackers is a great choice and is in the centre of Inverness do perfect for doing these tours.
+If you’re looking for budget then a hostel like Hostel Highland Backpackers is a great choice and is in the centre of Inverness so perfect for doing these tours.

-The Glen Mhor has great reviews and is situated in Inverness Centre.
-It also has rooms suitable for families – click for the latest prices
+- The Glen Mhor has great reviews and is situated in Inverness Centre.
+It also has rooms suitable for families.

 I find that Holiday Cottages has a really good selection of properties in the UK, including Scotland, and I have used them a few times myself so I’d definitely check that out if you want the comfort of your own apartment for your time in Scotland.
 See what they have available here.